Course Outline & Assessment Information

 Assessment 2: Self-Awareness Statement

-Write a one-page self-awareness statement, including an analysis of your talents and gifts, where you see your weaknesses, and where you feel best equipped to serve in the church.
+Write a 500 word self-awareness statement, including an analysis of your talents and gifts, where you see your weaknesses, and where you feel best equipped to serve in the church.
 (You will need to refer to class 6.
 In Rick Warren's terms, what is your spiritual "SHAPE"?)

 Assessment 3: Spiritual Journal